mongodb/docs/source/includes/list-prerequisites.rst

 - Running MongoDB instance (version 4.0 or later).

-- Spark version 3.1 or later
+- Spark version 3.1 or later.

+- Java 8 or later.